Pebaz/Member/README.md

 > 'Member when there weren't as many JavaScript frameworks?
 'Member?

 Launchable from the command line for quick and easy reminders.
+Works on:

+ * Windows
+ * MacOS
+ * Linux

 ## Installation